diaaqassem/Todo-List-nodejs/README.md

 Overall, the todo list application using Node.js, Express.js, EJS, CSS, JavaScript, MongoDB, Mongoose, and Nodemon can be a great way to create a functional and interactive web application that allows users to manage their tasks online.
 With the right combination of technologies, it is possible to create an application that is both functional and aesthetically pleasing, making it easy for users to manage their tasks in a convenient and efficient way.

 Technologies Used: NodeJS, ExpressJS, EJS, CSS, JavaScript, Nodemon, MongoDB, Mongoose.
-## Demo

-Under process...

 ## Features

 - Create, Update, and Delete Tasks: Enable users to create new tasks, update existing tasks (e.g., mark as completed, edit task details), and delete tasks they no longer need.
 - Task Categories provides Implement the ability for users to categorize their tasks into different categories (e.g., work, personal, shopping) or assign labels/tags to tasks for better organization and filtering.
 - MongoDb to store your the user data
-## Run Locally

-This project implements a full CI/CD pipeline, automated infrastructure provisioning, and containerized deployment for the **Todo-List-nodejs** application.

 ---